What is malaria?

 Complications associated with malaria

-- All cases of Plasmodium falciparum malaria are potentially severe and life threatening.
+- The type and severity of symptoms depends on which type of malaria parasite someone is infected with.
+All cases of Plasmodium falciparum malaria are potentially severe and life threatening.

-- In severe Plasmodium falciparum infections, parasite-filled red blood cells may also block circulation to major organs, this can result in serious complications such as:
+- In severe Plasmodium falciparum infections, parasite-filled red blood cells can block circulation to major organs.
+This can result in serious complications such as:

-- cerebral malaria – this is when malaria causes the brain to swell, potentially causing seizures, coma, permanent brain damage or death.
+- cerebral malaria: the brain swells, potentially causing seizures, coma, permanent brain damage or death.

-- liver failure and jaundice – this is when the malaria prevents the liver from performing its normal functions leading to a build-up of toxins in the body.
+- liver failure and jaundice: the liver is prevented from performing its normal functions leading to a build-up of toxins in the body.
 These toxins tend to cause the skin and whites of the eyes to go a yellow colour.

-- pulmonary oedema – this is a build-up of fluid in the lungs initially causing breathlessness but potentially leading to the lungs no longer functioning.
-This means that oxygen can’t be absorbed from the lungs into the blood, and carbon dioxide can’t be taken out of the blood and exhaled.
-As a result there are high levels of carbon dioxide and low levels of oxygen in the blood.
+- pulmonary oedema: a build-up of fluid in the lungs causes breathlessness and can potentially stop the lungs from functioning – resulting in high levels of carbon dioxide and low levels of oxygen in the blood.

-- kidney failure – this occurs due to the build-up of waste products in the body causing weakness and shortness of breath.
+- kidney failure: caused by a build-up of waste products in the body, leading to weakness and shortness of breath.

 How is malaria diagnosed?

-- Much of the time malaria is diagnosed on the basis of the symptoms of the individual.
-If a child living in a country with a high prevalence of malaria develops a high fever it is often assumed that they have malaria and they will be taken to a local hospital for treatment.
+- Often, if a child living in a country with a high prevalence of malaria develops a high fever, they will be taken to hospital on the assumption that they have malaria.

-- The most accurate way to diagnose malaria is by taking a drop of blood, smearing it on a slide and then examining it under a microscope to look for malaria parasites inside the red blood cells (see microscope image above).
+- The most accurate way to diagnose malaria is by taking a drop of blood, smearing it on a slide and then examining it under a microscope to look for malaria parasites inside the red blood cells.

-- This method of diagnosis relies on the availability of a clinic with a microscope, electricity and a trained technician to look at the slides.
-Unfortuantely in many countries with high levels of malaria these things are not always readily available.
+- This relies on the availability of a clinic with a microscope, electricity and a trained technician to look at the slides – things which are not always readily available in many countries with high levels of malaria.

-- More recently, rapid diagnostic tests have been introduced.
-These involve dipping a test stick into a drop of blood to test for the presence of proteins from the parasite.
-If the malaria parasite is present in the blood sample bands appear on the test stick .
-Some of these tests are even able to identify which species of Plasmodium is present.
+- Some rapid diagnostic tests are able to identify which species of Plasmodium is present.
 These are convenient as they eliminate the need for high-tech equipment and a result can be generated within 15 minutes.